 Improper installations of skylights and other components can compromise the integrity of a roof.
 Even placing a satellite dish without weatherproofing sealant for fasteners on the roof can allow water to drip into the home, so it's wise to check these objects regularly to ensure that the sealant hasn't begun to rot or become damaged while exposed to the elements.

-The roofing experts at All Professional Remodeling of Bergen County NJ can assist you with any questions regarding roofing, siding or gutters.
+The roofing experts at All Professional Remodeling of Bergen County NJ can assist you with any questions regarding roofing, gutters or siding.

 Cracked or broken vent boots can allow water to seep deep into the structure.
 Although most vent pipes use a rubber boot, it can become corroded over time.
 Water can follow the pipe down into the home, which can be destructive depending on where the vent leads.